 Massachusetts rolls out its finest greenery each March to celebrate St. Patrick’s Day.
 And why not, since 21% of residents claim Irish ancestry, making it the most Irish state in America, according to the US Census.
 The Irish community is one of dozens of ethnic communities from around the world that proudly call Massachusetts their home, and everyone is invited to enjoy the festivities.

-- Every major city in this state has a St. Patrick’s Day parade however one of the most well known one happens in south Boston.
-The neighbourhood known as Southie was once a predominately Irish-Catholic neighbourhood, full of rich with Irish culture.
+- Every major city in this state has a St. Patrick’s Day parade however one of the most well-known one happens in south Boston.
+The neighborhood known as Southie was once a predominately Irish-Catholic neighborhood, full of rich with Irish culture.
 Nearly one million visitors head to Southie each year to experience the annual St. Patrick’s Day Parade which started over 115 years ago.
 The two-and-a-half-hour parade features spectacular floats and dozens of marching bands and pipe bands from Ireland and across North America.